polyphony-chat/docs/docs/Protocol Specifications/core.md

 ## 4. Federated identity

 The federation of actor identities allows users to engage with foreign servers as if they were their home servers.
-For instance, in polyproto-chat, an actor can send direct messages to users from a different server or join the Guilds of other servers.
+For example, in polyproto-chat, an actor can send direct messages to users from a different server or join the Guilds of other servers.

 Identity certificates defined in sections [#7.
 Keys and signatures](#7-keys-and-signatures) and